arcanorca/SunReactor/README.md

 ```

 - **Offline City Database:** SunReactor includes a built-in database of cities.
 Pick yours in the TUI, and the daemon handles the math locally without needing the internet.
-- **Multi-Monitor Support:** 50% brightness on a VA panel looks different than 50% on an OLED.
-You can set distinct minimum, maximum, and gain values for each display.
-The daemon applies the same solar calculation to each monitor's specific hardware curve.
+- **Multi-Monitor Support:** 50% brightness on an IPS panel looks different than 50% on a VA or OLED.
+You can set distinct minimum, maximum, gamma curvature, and gain values for each display.
+The daemon calculates each monitor's brightness independently.

 ## // ARCHITECTURE & CONSTRAINTS